Optimal quantum operations at zero energy cost: Introduction

 To demonstrate the broad applicability of our methods, we illustrate the recursive protocol and its coherent coarse-graining in a number of concrete examples, including quantum phase estimation, energy-preserving amplification of coherent states, and the optimal design of correction operations for ancilla-driven computation.
-In addition to the applications presented explicitly in the paper, our results can be directly applied to most of the canonical problems of quantum information processing, such as optimal state discrimination, gate programming, entanglement conversion, universal NOT and universal transpose---whose implementation is significantly affected once one imposes the requirement that no energy should be drawn from the environment.
+In addition to the applications presented explicitly in the paper, our results can be directly applied to most of the canonical problems of quantum information processing, such as optimal state discrimination, gate programming, entanglement conversion, universal NOT, and universal transpose---whose implementation is significantly affected once one imposes the requirement that no energy should be drawn from the environment.

 Finally, we go beyond the regime of pure state transitions and extend our results to transitions where mixed states are given as inputs.
 For such transitions, we prove upper bounds for the performances of both deterministic and probabilistic operations, providing conditions for the saturation of the bounds.
-This extension provides optimal strategies for the implementation of quantum tasks such as the purification of mixed states \cite{cirac-ekert-macchiavello,andersen} and the redistribution of quantum signals to multiple users \cite{dariano-macchiavello-perinotti-prl}.
+This extension provides optimal strategies for the implementation of quantum tasks such as purification \cite{cirac-ekert-macchiavello,andersen,zhao2017quantum} and broadcasting of mixed states \cite{dariano-macchiavello-perinotti-prl}.

 The paper is organized as follows.
 Section \ref{sec:general} introduces the basic framework.
 In Section \ref{sec:pure} we characterize the optimal energy-preserving process.
 Using this result, we construct the recursive protocol and study the operation of coherent coarse-graining in Section \ref{sec:network} and apply it to several tasks in quantum information processing (Section \ref{sec:examples}), including phase estimation (Subsections \ref{subsec:estimation} and \ref{subsec:maxcoh}), state cloning (Subsection \ref{subsec:cloning}), coherent light amplification (Subsection \ref{subsec:coherent}) and ancilla-driven computation (Subsection \ref{sec:unlearn}).The extension of our results to mixed states is discussed in Section \ref{sec:mixed}.
 Finally, the conclusions are drawn in Section \ref{sec:conclusion}.